wikimedia/performance-navtiming/README.md

 The navtiming service processes web beacons containing performance data from web browsers, and submits aggregate metrics to Prometheus and Statsd.

-Python 2.7 or 3.10 or later is required.
+Python 3.9 or later is required.

 ## Local development